Trakai, Lietuva - Things to Do in Trakai

 Insider Tips

-Visit the castle early morning or late afternoon for the best photography lighting and to avoid tour group crowds that typically arrive mid-day from Vilnius.
+Visit the castle early morning or late afternoon for the best photographs with golden light reflecting off the lake waters, and to avoid tour group crowds that typically arrive mid-morning